Monoecy

 Monoecy (/məˈniːsi/; adj. monoecious /məˈniːʃəs/) is a sexual system in seed plants where separate male and female cones or flowers are present on the same plant.
-It is a monomorphic sexual system alongside gynomonoecy, andromonoecy and trimonoecy.
+It is a monomorphic sexual system comparable with gynomonoecy, andromonoecy and trimonoecy, and contrasted with dioecy where individual plants produce cones or flowers of only one sex, and with bisexual or hermaphroditic plants in which male and female gametes are produced in the same flower.

-Monoecy often co-occurs with anemophily.
-It can prevent self-pollination in an individual flower but cannot prevent self-pollination between male and female flowers on the same plant.
+Monoecy often co-occurs with anemophily, because it prevents self-pollination of individual flowers and reduces the probability of self-pollination between male and female flowers on the same plant.

 Monoecy in angiosperms has been of interest for evolutionary biologists since Charles Darwin.

 Terminology

 Monoecious comes from the Greek words for one house.

 History

 The term monoecy was first introduced in 1735 by Carl Linnaeus.
-Darwin noted that the flowers of monoecious species sometimes showed traces of the opposite sex function.
+Darwin noted that the flowers of monoecious species sometimes showed traces of the opposite sex function, suggesting that they evolved via hermaphroditism.
 Monoecious hemp was first reported in 1929.

 Occurrence

 Monoecy is most common in temperate climates and is often associated with inefficient pollinators or wind-pollinated plants.
 It may be beneficial to reducing pollen-stigma interference, thus increasing seed production.